LiliaFramework/Lilia/documentation/docs/libraries/lia.workshop.md

 Clients store the list received from the server in `lia.workshop.serverIds`, which drives the in-game display and download queue.

-`lia.workshop.send` is called \~10 seconds after each player’s initial spawn when automatic downloading is enabled.
+The server sends this list a short time after each player spawns.
+When the client opts to download the addons—either automatically or via the prompt—it requests them and `lia.workshop.send` transmits the IDs.
 Clients may run `workshop_force_redownload` in the console to forcibly re-download all configured addons.

 ---